 It’s a weekday afternoon at Chris MacDonald’s newly opened tattoo shop and the sun is shining through huge plate-glass windows, scattering colours from a pelican image and the shop’s letters across the walls and floor.

-It’s a former warehouse that’s been converted to offices and studio spaces at 401 Richmond St. W. Inside, there is a palpable buzz.
 And the hum comes not only from behind the studio doors, but from artists in the hallways, coming and going, juggling portfolios and cups of coffee.
 They’re always creatively dressed, and most know each other if not by name, then at least by face.

 The building and its community of creative tenants is what prompted Green to lease her 800-square-foot studio 12 years ago.
 Access to that kind of energy helps inspire her, and it’s something she says she can’t get from a quiet studio at home.